livnelson/html-signature-app/README.md

 ## Features

-- Input fields for name, title, mobile phone, email, and profile photo URL.
+- Input fields for name, title, mobile phone, conpany phone, email, logo and profile photo URL.
-- Sanitization and escaping of user inputs using DOMPurify.
 - Generation of an HTML email signature based on user inputs.
-- Copying the generated HTML signature to the clipboard.
 - Error handling for empty form fields.

 ## Technologies Used